spencertipping/tau/doc/pi-phi.md

 ### Auto-constructing a `πf<N>`
 `πf<N>` takes only a `πi&` and must construct the remaining function arguments.
 Parse-time arguments are stored as closure data and passed in as constants since they are runtime-invariant.
 Statics are calculated from the `πi&`, and runtime arguments are pulled from the stack and `ηauto` converted to C++ parameters.

 All of this takes the form of a nested C++ function, the outer layer of which is transformed with `φauto` (receiving `Xs&&...` arguments), the inner layer transformed with `πvauto` (receiving `Ys&&...`), and calling the user function by splicing the arguments one by one to match the original ordering.
 This involves `πautoclass_<T>` to classify each argument into one of the categories above and handling it accordingly.
+See [pi-auto](../tau/pi-auto.hh) for implementation.